Ambitious domestic action and equitable distribution of mitigation effort

 Beyond possible discrepancies with recent historical data, care should be taken in the interpretation of global model results.
-While global cost-effective pathways assessed by the IPCC Special Report 1.5°C provide useful guidance for an upper-limit of emissions trajectories for developed countries, they underestimate the feasible space for such countries to reach net zero earlier.
+While global cost-effective pathways assessed by the IPCC Special Report 1.5°C provide useful guidance for an upper limit of emissions trajectories they underestimate the feasible space for countries to reach net zero earlier.
 The current generation of models tend to depend strongly on land-use sinks outside of currently developed countries and include fossil fuel use well beyond the time at which these could be phased out, compared to what is understood from bottom-up approaches.

 Accordingly, we do not yet consider land-sector emissions (LULUCF) and other CDR approaches which developed countries will need to implement in order to counterbalance their remaining emissions and reach net zero GHG.

 From global to national pathways